 Achieving significant results requires that we begin with the end result in mind.
 What do we aim to achieve?
 How do we define success, and what can we realistically accomplish?

-We answer these questions by first gathering accurate performance data and analysing it in detail to form our baseline.
+We answer these questions by first gathering accurate performance data and analyzing it in detail to form our baseline.
 Then, this baseline and the knowledge of your unique situation is used to select the appropriate method for setting your OEE targets.
 This will be followed by cycles of improvement to reach the goal and incremental raising of the bar for your target.

 So, as you begin on your productivity improvement journey, keep these key steps in mind to ensure you define a path to success in the long run.